Morettini on Management

 COMPANY CAPITALIZATION

 How much money does the company have?
 Sometimes, there just isn’t enough capital to initially invest in an outside sales force, even if the situation ideally calls for it.
-In these cases, it makes sense to start with an inside sales force, and do the best you can.
-There are many ways to compensate in this situation, even if it’s not ideal.
+In these cases, it makes sense to start with an inside sales force and do the best you can–supporting the reps with as much outbound marketing as you can muster.
+There are many ways to compensate for the lack of an outside sales force in this situation, even if it’s not ideal.
 We’ll cover the details of this scenario in another article.
 Suffice it to say that it’s preferable to get by with a sales structure that may not be optimal, rather than bankrupt the company with an outside sales force that it can’t yet afford.
-I’ve seen this occur more than once in my practice at PJM Consulting.
+I’ve seen this “bankrupting” scenario occur more than once in my high tech career.

 SUMMARY

-Like any other key structural decision that senior management faces in developing a software or technology company, it’s important to carefully consider the details of your particular circumstances.
-Many times managers will quickly settle on replicating what they know, and are comfortable with from their past experience, or simply attempt to copy what the market leader does.
+Like any other key structural decision that senior management faces in developing a software, SaaS or hardware company, it’s important to carefully consider the details of your particular circumstances when designing your sales force.
+Unfortunately, senior managers will often quickly settle on replicating what they know and are comfortable with from their past experience, or simply attempt to copy what the market leader does.
 Both of these approaches leave you vulnerable to a potential critical strategic mistake.
-Be thoughtful upfront in your approach to how to structure your direct sales force, and you are likely to be rewarded with optimal push in your chosen market segment.
+Be thoughtful upfront in your approach to how to structure your sales strategy and sales force and you are likely to be rewarded with optimal push in your chosen market segment.